ytl-al/ytl-yes-revamp/wp-content/plugins/duplicator/readme.txt

 1. Upload `duplicator` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click on the Duplicator link from the main menu
-4. Check out the help by clicking the help icon and create your first package.
+4. Check out the help by clicking the help icon and create your first backup.

 The Duplicator requires php 5.3 or higher.